-The picture painted here is very different from that of Paul Willis (1977), for example, who argues that some working-class children do indeed rebel against the middle-class culture thrust upon them in school, embracing their own down-to-earth manual practical culture (with all its problematic sexism and racism); and, furthermore, it is this hostility to middle-class school culture that makes them enthusiastic to re-enter the working class.
-This rebellion exhibits what Willis calls a 'partial penetration' - the lads clearly understood the bias of the school, but ended up reproducing their own subordination.
+The picture painted here is very different from that of Paul Willis (1977), for example, who writes of working-class children rebelling against the middle-class culture thrust upon them in school and embracing their own down-toearth, manual, practical culture (with all its problematic sexism and racism); furthermore, it is this hostility to middle-class school culture that makes them enthusiastic to reenter the working class.
+This rebellion exhibits what Willis calls a "partial penetration"-the lads are not deceived by the bias of the school but nevertheless still end up reproducing their own subordination.
 Willis proposes the creation of schools where teachers would validate working-class culture, elaborating it into a full-blown critique of capitalism.
 Bourdieu and Passeron dismiss any such sociological relativism as a populist illusion:

 This could lead students to demand that the parallel cultures of the disadvantaged classes should be given the status of the culture taught by the school system.
-But it is not sufficient to observe that school culture is a class culture; to proceed as if it were only that, is to help it remain so (Bourdieu & Passeron 1979 [1964]: 72).
+But it is not sufficient to observe that school culture is a class culture; to proceed as if it were only that, is to help it remain so.
+(Bourdieu and Passeron [1964] 1979, 72)

-The populist illusion recognises the social function of education, but misses the technical function, namely the inescapable importance of acquiring credentials that can be utilised for survival.
-Increasingly, those working-class jobs will not be available to working classes who do not have basic schooling.
+The populist illusion recognizes the social function of education but misses the technical function, namely the inescapable importance of acquiring credentials for survival.
+Increasingly, working-class jobs will not be available to working classes who do not have basic schooling.
 Thinking perhaps of himself, Bourdieu mocks the very idea of endorsing working-class culture as paternalistic and insulting to the ambitions and capacities of the dominated.

-If popular pedagogies that celebrate class cultures of the dominated end up channelling the disadvantaged back to the bottom of society, soft pedagogies that focus on alternative ways of teaching ignore and further mystify the importance of class:
+If popular pedagogies that celebrate class cultures of the dominated end up channeling the disadvantaged back to the bottom of society, soft pedagogies that focus on alternative ways of teaching ignore and further mystify the importance of class:

-... the ideologies of PA [pedagogic action] as non-violent action - whether in Socratic and neo-Socratic myths of non-directive teaching, Rousseauistic myths of natural education, or pseudo-Freudian myths of non-repressive education - reveal in its clearest form the generic function of educational ideologies, in evading, by the gratuitous negation of one of its terms, the contradiction between the objective truth of PA and the necessary (inevitable) representation of this arbitrary action as necessary ('natural') (Bourdieu & Passeron, 1977 [1970]: 13).
+The ideologies of pa [pedagogic action] as non-violent action-whether in Socratic and neo-Socratic myths of non-directive teaching, Rousseauistic myths of natural education, or pseudo-Freudian myths of non-repressive education-reveal in its clearest form the generic function of educational ideologies, in evading, by the gratuitous negation of one of its terms, the contradiction between the objective truth of pa and the necessary (inevitable) representation of this arbitrary action as necessary ("natural").
+(Bourdieu and Passeron [1970] 1977, 13)

-The soft pedagogies become ideologies that do not recognise the role they play in the reproduction of class domination.
-As we shall see, Freire's problem-based dialogic pedagogy, although not mentioned explicitly, is clearly one of those ideologies that hide from themselves their own implication in class domination.
+The soft pedagogies become ideologies that do not recognize the role they play in the reproduction of class domination.
+As we shall see, Freire's problem-based dialogic pedagogy, although not mentioned explicitly, is clearly one of those ideologies that supposedly hides from itself its own implication in class domination.

 So what then is the solution?
-It is what Bourdieu and Passeron call 'rational pedagogy', which must not only cancel out the inequality of access to education, but also counteract the advantages of the dominant-class habitus by inculcating the relevant aspects of that habitus in all classes:
+In The Inheritors, Bourdieu and Passeron ([1964] 1979) draw the logical conclusion and prescribe a "rational pedagogy," which not only cancels out the inequality of access to education but also counteracts the advantages of the dominant-class habitus by inculcating the relevant aspects of that habitus in all classes.
+But by the time they write Reproduction, they have changed their minds: